timescale/docs/timescaledb/how-to-guides/migrate-data/index.md

 1. Different database: to migrate data from a different database or a different PostgreSQL instance altogether, [follow these instructions][different-db].
-1. Importing data from `.csv`: If you have a dataset stored in a `.csv` file, you can import it into an empty TimescaleDB hypertable, [follow these instructions][import-data].
+1. Importing data from `.csv`: If you have a dataset stored in a `.csv` file, you can import it into an empty TimescaleDB hypertable.
+    [Follow these instructions][import-data].
 1. Migrating from InfluxDB: to migrate data from InfluxDB, [follow these instructions][outflux]